Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 The shadow of the second word results in a contrast of appropriately `4.5:1`.

-In CSS, the appropriate attribute would be something like `text-shadow: 0 0 2px #000`.
+In CSS, the appropriate property would be something like `text-shadow: 0 0 2px #000`.

 ### Enhancing non-homogeneous backgrounds

 In some cases, text is displayed on non-homogeneous backgrounds.
 Depending on the heterogeneity of the background, the text may be very hard to read.

 For example, look at the following image.
 It shows a white text "Welcome to the beach!" on blue sky with some white clouds.
-The text clearly is hard to read, as it often overlaps with white clouds.
+While there is decent contrast between white text and blue sky there is almost no contrast between white text and white clouds.
+Overall it’s very hard to read.

 ![White text on blue sky and white clouds](_media/beach.png)

-You could increase its contrast using text shadow as described above.
-But in this situation, adding a semi-transparent darkening background to the text sometimes gives a better result.
+You could increase contrast by adding a text shadow as described above.
+Or you could add a semi-transparent darkening layer between text and background

 ![White text with semi-transparent darkening background](_media/beach-with-background.png)